 File Articles of Organization with the New Mexico Secretary of State

-You will need to include details of your Registered Agent in your Articles of Organization.
-This is the form that you file with the NM Secretary of State to formally create your business.
+You will need to include details of your Registered Agent in your Certificate of Formation.
+This is the form that you file with the New Mexico Secretary of State to formally create your business.